EdmundBenedict/lordcephei.github.io/pages/fplotdoc.md

 plotted in a frame.

 + **-lt _n_[,bold=_b_][,col=#,#,#][,colw=#,#,#][,fill=#][,brk=#][,_la_[,_lb_]][,_la_[,_lb_]]**\\
-  line type specification and attributes.
+  Line type specification and attributes.
   + **_n_**         line type
     + **_n_**=0     (use this type when you want to draw symbols at a set of points without any connecting lines)
     + **_n_**=1     solid, unbroken line